facebook/create-react-app/ISSUE_TEMPLATE.md

 If you are reporting a bug, please fill in below.
-Otherwise feel to remove this template entirely.
+Otherwise feel free to remove this template entirely.

 ### Description